 This option reduces your premium.
 You can choose this option at the time of application or at a policy anniversary date.

-If you choose this option, the maximum cumulative benefit period is 12 months for all claims for any mental disorder or for any condition arising from or contributed to by a mental disorder (as determined by a medical practitioner who is a registered and qualified psychiatrist) during the period of the cover.
+If you choose this option, the maximum cumulative benefit period is 12 months for all claims for any mental disorder or for any condition arising from or contributed to by a mental disorder (as determined by a registered and qualified psychiatrist who is a medical practitioner) during the period of the cover.